Derek Draper

-Derek William Draper (born 15 August 1967) is an English former lobbyist.
-As a political advisor he was involved in two political scandals, "Lobbygate" in 1998, and again in 2009 while Draper was editor of the LabourList website.
-He has worked as a psychotherapist.

-He is the author of two books, Blair's 100 Days and Life Support.
+Derek William Draper (15 August 1967 – 3 January 2024) was an English political lobbyist and psychotherapist.

+As a political advisor, he was involved in two political scandals: "Lobbygate" in 1998, and another in 2009 while he was editor of the LabourList website.
+He authored two books, Blair's 100 Days and Life Support.
-Draper has had an unusually serious case of long COVID; he was hospitalised in March 2020, suffering from COVID-19, and remained in hospital for a year.
-Six months after returning to his home, he remains seriously incapacitated as of April 2022.

-Career
+Draper made headlines in March 2020 when he contracted COVID-19 during the early days of the COVID-19 pandemic in England, and became seriously ill with an exceptionally serious case of long COVID; he was hospitalised for over a year and continued to require round-the-clock care upon release.
+He returned to hospital with extreme complications in December 2023, during which time he sustained a cardiac arrest and died on 3 January 2024.

+Early life

-Born in Chorley, Lancashire, Draper was educated at Southlands High School until 1984.
+Derek William Draper was born in Chorley on 15 August 1967.
+He was educated at Southlands High School until 1984.
 He later attended Runshaw College in Leyland and the University of Manchester.
 While at the university, Draper provided hospitality for Ken Livingstone, who had missed his train after a Labour Club meeting.
-Livingstone was reportedly astonished to find displayed in Draper's student room a large poster of Labour Party deputy leader, Roy Hattersley.
-At around this time, he first met Charlotte Raven, with whom he was later involved romantically.
+Livingstone was reportedly astonished to find a large poster of Labour's deputy leader Roy Hattersley displayed in Draper's student room.
+At around this time, he first met Charlotte Raven and later dated her.

+Career

 Draper began his political career in 1990, when he became the constituency secretary for Nick Brown.
 In 1992, he left this job and went to work as a researcher for the MP for Hartlepool, Peter Mandelson.
 In 1996, he became a director of a lobbying firm called GPC Market Access, and was employed by them until early 1999.
 While working at GPC Market Access, he set up the New Labour organisation Progress with Liam Byrne.
 During the late 1990s, Draper worked as the Political Editor of the Modern Review, was briefly a columnist for the Daily Express, and a presenter on Talk Radio UK.

+Seen as a close ally of Mandelson, and as an insider in the New Labour project, he was viewed by political journalists as well-connected, influential, colourful and gregarious, and was nicknamed "Dolly" in Westminster circles.